lexho/stackblitz-starters-wf8b1wqb/README.md

 - content.json

 #### Customize Style
+- select a style from the menu
-- edit the stylesheet style.css
+- or edit the stylesheet style.css

 The content.style variable from content.json defines which style will be used.